NicVolanschi/Allen/README.md

 * Language constructs for defining new operators.
 For instance, "def up(s) = gt\[1\](s)" allows defining operator "up" above, based on the more primitive operator "gt".
 This feature enables the construction of user-defined abstractions, and thus creating layers of reusable pieces of context logic.
 * Online context detection: the computation in real time of contexts based on incoming streams of events produces by sensors.

+## WARNING
+*Allen is a highly experimental research prototype.* It is mainly intended to exemplify the implementation techniques described in the paper [1].
+Its maintenance and roadmap are uncertain, subject to research objectives that are continuously being redefined.
+Therefore, use it at your own risks.
+However, feel free to contact us if you are open to collaboration.

 ## Getting started

 Allen consists of two executables, implemented as Perl scripts, available under directory src/: